 Once families are housed, Case Managers help parents set and achieve goals geared toward ensuring the family’s long-term housing and financial stability, which often can include securing employment, moving up in the workplace, improving financial literacy, building life-skills, and addressing substance abuse and mental health.
 The Case Manager helps the family through their entire journey to self-sufficiency.
 Our programs complement each family’s goals and include career services, budgeting classes, parenting classes, other life-skills classes, and access to in-house mental health and substance abuse support.
 We also provide drop-in child care, afterschool and summer programs for children – all focused on halting cycles of homelessness and poverty.
 Supportive services are also available to families residing in Affordable Rental Movement (ARM) of Save the Family’s affordable housing, and we provide eviction prevention services for families throughout the East Valley.

 of families served obtained permanent housing.

-of families increased their income while in our programs.
+of families maintaining or increasing their income while in our programs.

 These successes are the roots of lifelong change and positive developments for our Save the Family families.

 CAREER DEVELOPMENT SERVICES

 Services available to clients who are enrolled in our housing programs include a Career Center with computers, job board, fax and on-site assistance, interview and career coaching, job-finding assistance, job-readiness workshops, 1:1 financial coaching, clothing/shoes, tools, and transportation assistance.

 PARENT SUPPORT SERVICES

 Save the Family provides career development services, mental health and substance abuse support, financial literacy and budgeting classes, and other programs to meet the needs of parents in our programs.
 Other offerings include life-skills, budgeting, parenting, and domestic violence/trauma healing classes and support groups, landlord-tenant relations, family planning, wellness, nutrition and food budgeting, and legal services.